010: Trade Details (Part 3)

 Continuing with the flow of our walk-through, we are going to use #3

-Stocklog+ by default looks at most items as your broker does: Dates are always YYYY-MM-DD format.
-Stocklog+ dates of 1111-11-11 are place holders; once changed to a valid date, can not be returned to 1111-11-11 Each buy or sell is considered a unique ...
+Stocklog+ by default looks at most items as your broker does: Dates are always YYYY-MM-DD format Each buy or sell is considered a unique single transaction and treated as such.
+Simple example: When you buy a security, the broker may allow you to sell ...

-See 008: Trade Details (Part 1) for the start of this series We are going to use the Grouping (also referred to as stacking) option to keep all history and visually clean up & fit more data into the trading pane.
-This is what we currently have: ...
+See 008: Trade Details (Part 1) for the start of this series We are going to use the Grouping (also referred to as stacking) option to visually clean up & fit more data into the trading window.
+This is what we currently have: We have purchased two ...